National Academy of Television Arts and Sciences

 The National Academy of Television Arts and Sciences (NATAS), also known as the National Television Academy until 2007, is an American professional service organization founded in 1955 for "the advancement of the arts and sciences of television and the promotion of creative leadership for artistic, educational and technical achievements within the television industry".
 Headquartered in New York City, NATAS membership is national and the organization has local chapters around the country.
 NATAS distributes several groups of Emmy Awards, including Daytime, Sports, News and Documentary, and Children's and Family Emmys.
 NATAS is a sister organization to the Academy of Television Arts and Sciences and the International Academy of Television Arts and Sciences, the other two bodies that present Emmy Awards to other sectors of television programming.

 History

 NATAS was originally established when the Los Angeles-based Academy of Television Arts & Sciences (ATAS) merged with a New York academy founded by Ed Sullivan.
-The Los Angeles chapter then broke away from NATAS in 1977, splitting the distribution of the several groups of Emmy Awards as part of their agreement.
+The Los Angeles chapter then broke away from NATAS in 1977, becoming the ATAS again and splitting the distribution of the several groups of Emmy Awards as part of their agreement.
 Among others, ATAS continues to present the Primetime and Los Angeles Emmys; while NATAS is responsible for the Daytime, Sports, News and Documentary, Children's and Family, and the regional Emmys outside of Los Angeles.
 Sister organization International Academy of Television Arts and Sciences (IATAS), presenter of the International Emmys, was then founded in 1969 as the International Council of the NATAS.